pytorch/TensorRT/docsrc/tutorials/installation.rst

 Torch-TensorRT is built with Bazel, so begin by installing it.

-    * The easiest way is to install bazelisk using the method of you choosing https://github.com/bazelbuild/bazelisk
+    * The easiest way is to install bazelisk using the method of your choosing https://github.com/bazelbuild/bazelisk
     * Otherwise you can use the following instructions to install binaries https://docs.bazel.build/versions/master/install.html
     * Finally if you need to compile from source (e.g. aarch64 until bazel distributes binaries for the architecture) you can use these instructions